...

 Fortunately, medically assisted detox can alleviate many of these symptoms and make achieving abstinence much more comfortable.

-Using targeted medications to help calm the central nervous system during the first days and weeks of abstinence can drastically reduce the likelihood of seizures or hallucinations and help people focus on feeling better.
+Using specific medications can help calm the central nervous system in the first days and weeks of abstinence.
+This can greatly lower the chances of seizures or hallucinations.
+It also helps people focus on feeling better.

 Medications Used for Medically Assisted Alcohol Detox

-The medications used in medically assisted detox for alcohol use disorder are often the same as the ones used to treat the symptoms of opioid use disorder.
+The medications for detoxing from alcohol use disorder are often the same as those for opioid use disorder.
 Both alcohol and opioid use disorders affect the body’s central nervous system, though the substances target different brain parts.

 The most common medications used to help people overcome alcohol withdrawal symptoms include: